 Do You Need Help Dealing with Your Anger?

 Your uncontrolled rage can make you and those around you suffer needlessly.
 It can derail your chances of success in work and in relationships.
-It can make you feel like the world is a horrible place and that living is always unpleasant at best.
-Yet, even if anger is a problem for you now, you don't have to give in to a life of upset and failure.
+It can make you feel like the world is a horrible place and that living is unpleasant.
+Even if anger is a problem for you now, you don't have to give in to a life of upset and failure.

-Making the decision to learn how to deal with anger issues may be your most positive first step toward feeling more at peace in the world, having better relationships and reaching your career goals.
+Making the decision to learn how to deal with anger issues may be your most positive first step toward feeling more at peace, having better relationships and reaching your career goals.
 A professional therapist can help guide you through understanding your anger and on to making changes that positively impact your quality of life.
 They can offer you emotional support as you tackle what may be your life's greatest challenge - controlling your anger.

-Licensed therapists at BetterHelp.com can talk with you about your anger issues and assess their severity.
+Licensed online therapists at BetterHelp.com can talk with you about your anger issues and assess their severity all in the comfort of your home or a safe space.
 They can help you identify specific problem areas and devise innovative ways to approach them.
-And, they can work with you to diminish your feelings of anger at everyday occurrences.
-When you accomplish that, you can live a happier, more productive and connected life.
+Additionally, they can work with you to decrease your feelings of anger at everyday occurrences.
+When you accomplish those goals, you can live a happier, more productive and connected life.
 For those who succeed in overcoming their anger issues, the effort is well worth the results.